 Considering all factors, how do you stop sugar cravings?

-Well, is to eat real food—vegetables and protein—in place of processed foods that are high in sugars and refined carbohydrates.
+Well, it is to eat real food—vegetables and protein—in place of processed foods high in sugars and refined carbohydrates.

-Here are some more quick tips that have helped me eliminate serious reactive hypoglycemia symptoms, get rid of sugar cravings, and lose 30 pounds.
+Here are some more quick tips that have helped me eliminate severe reactive hypoglycemia symptoms, eliminate sugar cravings, and lose 30 pounds.

 Natural Ways to Stop Sugar Cravings